skeezicsb/PERQemu/PERQemu/Readme.txt

 4. PNX boot failure at DDS 142.

-Symptoms:  Attempting to boot from the PNX installation floppies causes the DDS to stop at 142 and the process to hang.
+Symptom:  Attempting to boot from the PNX installation floppies causes the DDS to stop at 142 and the process to hang.

 Workaround:  The version of the VFY microcode included on the available floppies